Elizabeth Hurley Unveils New Puppy On Instagram Following The Loss Of Her ‘Beloved Raja’

 One very enthused fan took the time to leave Elizabeth a lengthier message.

 “Yayyyyyyyyyyyyyyyyyyyyyyy!!!!!!!
 LOOK AT HER LITTLE NOSE AND THE TUMMY!!!!!!!
-Sooooooo happy for you and D!!!!!!!” read the message, trailed by a few kiss mark emojis and several love eyes emojis.
+Sooooooo happy for you and D!!!!!!!,” read the message, trailed by a few kiss mark emojis and several love eyes emojis.

 “A sweetheart!!!
-Watch out for your favourite [sic] shoes!!! speaking from very recent experience!!” quipped another Instagram user, inserting an assortment of emojis into their comment.
+Watch out for your favourite [sic] shoes!!! speaking from very recent experience!!,” quipped another Instagram user, inserting an assortment of emojis into their comment.

-While the vast majority of messages were focuses on the adorable puppy, some of Elizabeth’s fans couldn’t help but notice how attractive she looked in the new photo.
+While the vast majority of messages were focused on the adorable puppy, some of Elizabeth’s fans couldn’t help but notice how attractive she looked in the new photo.

 “Hello baby Ava.
 And sexy Elizabeth Hurley [blowing kiss emoji],” wrote one person.